Telos-Project/XNN/README.md

 # XNNs - Cross Neural Networks

-This repository serves as a hub for inquiry into XNNs, or Cross Neural Networks.
+## 1 - Abstract

+The XNN, or Cross Neural Network, is a novel form of neural network, which aims to embody bio-analogous properties, which current models fundamentally lack, at the core of the architecture.

-The significance of XNNs is that they may, in possessing innate deliberation mechanisms that more traditional models lack, be a viable architecture for artificial general intelligence, or AGI.
+The intention of this is that innate deliberation mechanisms may arise in processing, rendering the architecture a viable option for AGI, or artificial general intelligence.

+## 2 - Contents

-## Overview
+### 2.1 - Overview

 XNNs are similar in form factor to Hopfield networks, but only superficially.